 Visit our website, www.cityschools.net, frequently for news updates and upcoming event postings.
-You may also wish to follow MCS on Twitter @MCScommunicates for the latest information.
+You may also wish to follow MCS on Twitter @MCScommunicates or Facebook @Murfreesboro City Schools for the latest information.

 MCS utilizes School Messenger for districtwide phone messaging.
 These messages include special updates, reminders and emergency alerts including school closures or delays due to inclement weather.
 While many School Messenger calls contain critical information in addition to general information about a particular school or the district, parents have the option to opt out of receiving the all-calls through School Messenger.